Challenge Community Services Logo - Mobile Version

 • Assisting with developing individual skills and completing goals

-• Assistance with setting goals around budgeting
+• Support with setting goals around budgeting

 • Travel training skills so you can travel independently and feel confident doing so, or transportation support if required.

-Am I eligible to receive Assistance with Daily Living?
+Am I Eligible to Receive Assistance with Daily Living?

-We provide support for people with low and high needs.
 To be eligible for Challenge Assistance with Daily Living services, you need to:

 • Be aged between 16 and 65